mlabs-haskell/hydra-auction-onchain/docs/spec.md

 the auction state token,
 the standing bid token,
 and the auction metadata token.
+- No other tokens are minted or burned.
 - The transaction validity interval starts at the cleanup time.
+- The transaction is signed by the seller.

 ```mermaid
 flowchart LR